Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/04-mult-ddr-banks/README.md

    ```bash
    vitis_analyzer xrt.run_summary
    ```
- >**NOTE:** In the 2023.1 release this command opens the Analysis view of the new Vitis Unified IDE and loads the run summary as described in [Working with the Analysis View](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Working-with-the-Analysis-View).
+ >**NOTE:** In the 2023.1 release, this command opens the Analysis view of the new Vitis Unified IDE and loads the run summary as described in [Working with the Analysis View](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Working-with-the-Analysis-View).
 You can navigate to the various reports using the left pane of the Analysis view or by clicking on the links provided in the summary report.

 You will see the DDR banks assigned to each of the kernel arguments along with the traffic on each of the interfaces during HW-Emulation.